Hooopla/Flynn/README.md

 This is my first ever AI model! :DD

-Also you can give Flynn your contact information and it will forward it to me personally! :D
+Also you can give Flynn your contact information and it will forward it to me personally!
+This is done using the Pushover API which will forward it to my personal phone & email!.

 ---